 - 1 1/2 tbsp Chinese cooking wine (or sherry) (Note 4)

 - 2 tsp sugar

 - White pepper

-2. I make my Chow Mein by infusing the oil with garlic flavour by stir frying smashed garlic.
+b) Infuse the oil with garlic flavour by stir frying smashed garlic.
 To smash garlic, use the side of the knife or a meat mallet to flatten them so they break open, then peel the skin off (which should skip right off after smashing it).
 Then add it into the oil and stir fry for 30 seconds to infuse flavour into the oil, then remove it.

 3. This recipe requires ordinary all purpose soy sauce (i.e. not labelled "dark", "sweet" or "light" soy sauce) OR light soy sauce.
 I use Kikkoman.

 4. Japanese cooking sake could also be used.
 Mirin is also an adequate substitute but if you use Mirin, please reduce the sugar to 1 tsp.
 If you really can't use alcohol, just use chicken stock/broth.

 5. Chow Mein noodles are sold at Asian grocery stores and also at Woolworths in Australia (Fantastic noodles brand).

 6. NUTRITION is for 2 servings which are BIG servings.
 I actually think this recipe is more like 3 servings - but I say 2 servings just to be safe!

 Nutrition for Chicken Chow Mein per serving, assuming 2 servings (very generous portion sizes).